 - Protect from strong winds

-It’s best to dig the hole just prior to planting to avoid sidewall glazing, or the hole filling with water.
+It’s best to dig the hole just before planting to avoid sidewall glazing or the hole filling with water.
 The most important thing to remember is to dig the hole to fit the roots; don’t force the roots to fit the hole!

 The drawing below summarizes the major steps, with many additional details added below.